Isa Barzizza

-Isa Barzizza (born 22 November 1929) is an Italian actress who has appeared in 46 films since 1947.
+Isa Barzizza (22 November 1929 – 28 May 2023) was an Italian actress whose career spanned over 60 years.

 Life and career

 Early life

-Born in Sanremo, Barzizza is the daughter of the conductor and composer Pippo Barzizza.
+Born in Sanremo, Barzizza was the daughter of the conductor and composer Pippo Barzizza.
 She started working in amateur dramatics at very young age, and she made her professional debut while still being a high school student, notably working with the stage companies led by Ruggero Ruggeri, Elsa Merlini and by the brothers Eduardo, Peppino and Titina De Filippo.

 Breakout and success

 Barzizza had her breakout in 1946, when during a visit to her father she was noted by Erminio Macario who chose her for the revue Follie d'Amleto.
 In a few years she established herself as a star in the revue genre, working several times with Macario, Totò and Wanda Osiris.
 Following her stage success, Barzizza also started a busy film career in the comedic genre, often teaming with Totò.
 In 1955, she starred in Valentina, which is considered the first genuine stage musical comedy produced in Italy.